dotnetq/QSchema/README.md

 }
 ```

-Lets add some classes to support implementation of our Access Control List
+Lets add some classes to support implementation of our Access Control List.

 ```cs
 namespace Acl